What is Bitfinex Pay?

 No, customers making payments using Bitfinex Pay do not have to be Bitfinex users.

-Note that if you are a Bitfinex user, you will need to authenticate your account via the “Pay with Bitfinex” button in order to pay invoice amounts smaller than $5 USD equivalent and have the benefits of internal transfers within Bitfinex.
+If you are a Bitfinex user, you will need to authenticate your account via the Pay with Bitfinex button in order to pay invoice amounts smaller than $5 USD equivalent and have the benefits of internal transfers within Bitfinex.

-If you do not authenticate your Bitfinex account via the “Pay with Bitfinex” button, the invoice can still be paid by using the address provided in the encrypted QR code or from the address box.
-However, the transaction will be subject to the minimum withdrawal amount on Bitfinex which is $5 USD equivalent; for more information please view: Minimum Withdrawals.
+If you do not authenticate your Bitfinex account via the Pay with Bitfinex button, the invoice can still be paid by using the address provided in the encrypted QR code or from the address box.
+However, the transaction will be subject to the minimum withdrawal amount on Bitfinex which is $5 USD equivalent; for more information, please view Minimum Withdrawals.

 For details, please view the Bitfinex Pay - Privacy Statement.

 Are there any restrictions for using Bitfinex Pay?

-According to Bitfinex Terms of Service, we will be unable to offer services if you are from a Prohibited Jurisdiction or are a Prohibited Person.
+According to the Bitfinex Terms of Service, we will be unable to offer services if you are from a Prohibited Jurisdiction or are a Prohibited Person.

-Note that you will also need to agree to the Bitfinex Pay End User Terms of Service in order for your payment to be processed properly.
+Note: When using Bitfinex Pay, you will also need to agree to the Bitfinex Pay End User Terms of Service in order for your payment to be processed properly.

 What happens if the amount I paid does not match the amount of my order?

 If the amount transferred doesn’t exactly match the amount of the invoice, the Merchant will not be able to deliver the goods or services as the invoice associated with your purchase will not be able to be identified as Completed.

 I didn’t receive the item I purchased, what can I do?

-Please reach out to the website/merchant directly regarding any issues with your order or an update on your order status.
+Please reach out to the website/Merchant directly regarding any issues with your order or an update on your order status.

-How do I pay with my Bitfinex account?
+How to pay with my Bitfinex account?

 If you already have a Bitfinex account, you can pay directly by logging in to your account.

-Once you have confirmed the payment, the funds will be deducted from your Bitfinex account and credited to the Merchant.
-As it will be considered an internal transfer within Bitfinex, no fees will incur and the transaction will not be broadcasted on the blockchain and will therefore also be faster than on-chain transactions.
+Note: As it will be considered an internal transfer within Bitfinex, no fees will incur, and the transaction will not be broadcasted on the blockchain and will therefore also be faster than on-chain transactions.
 The minimum invoice amount that you will be able to pay is $0.1 equivalent